elewa-academy/Modular-Design/03-async-modules/README.md

 ## Specifications

-Refactor your MVC version of Practical JavaScript to have async components.
+Refactor your MVC version of Practical JavaScript to use async components.
 As before you will refactor on a new branch.

 Your finished project consist of:
 * A new branch and release in your PJS repo